Pyncro/sisr-routage-vlan-filtrage/README.md

 Softwares needed : Putty & Hyper-V

-Editing used : Mermaid.js with inkdrop for flowcharts and mermaid.live for live coding
+Editing used : Mermaid.js for flowcharts and mermaid.live for live coding.
+Markdown app : Inkdrop